gstoica27/DeltaFM/README.md

   --contrastive-weight=0.05 \ # Specify the penalty (referred to as lambda in our work) to apply on the contrastive term --resolution 256
 ```
-This script with automatically generate an experiment name based on the arguments passed, and save logs and checkpoints to the "output-dir".
+This script will automatically generate an experiment name based on the arguments passed, and save logs and checkpoints to the "output-dir".
 All remaining arguments match those of REPA.
 To run ImageNet512x512, please follow the procedure in REPA, and simply assign the "contrastive" argument to "--loss-type"

 ### 4.
 Our generation procedure is nearly equivalent to that of REPA, with a couple minor changes.
 Specifically, we alter the generation script to account for interference between CFG and Contrastive Flow Matching.